harrisoff/move-assets-webpack-plugin/README.md

 Match Rules.
 Wildcard characters like `js/*.js` are not supported yet.
 The plugin will not work if `patterns` is an empty array.

+All the paths are relative to the `context` of `webpack.config.js`.

 ### clean

 Type: Boolean